mostroverkhov/firebase-data-rsocket/readme.md

 ```
 java -jar firebase-rsocket-server-binary-tcp-0.1.1-SNAPSHOT.jar --port 8090 --config creds.properties
 ```
-will start server on 8090 port.
-It assumes credentials file `creds.properties` is in same directory as `jar`.
+will start server on 8090 port, and assumes credentials file `creds.properties` is in same directory as `jar`.
 It's convenient to have firebase service account file in same directory aswell.
-Authorization file format is described in `Authorization` block below
+Credentials file format is described in `Authorization` block below

 #### Usage
 ###### Setup